jordanpapaditsas/codingfactory-webdev/README.md

 # [Coding Factory](https://codingfactory.aueb.gr/)
 ## Description
-Coding Factory is a Software Engineering bootcamp, and in this field of the bootcamp
- we are learning Web Development, based on the following Technologies:
+Coding Factory is a Software Engineering bootcamp, and in the current field of the bootcamp we are learning Web Development, based on the following Technologies:
 <ul>
   <li>JavaScript</li>